-When you get married in Mississippi, a binding legal relationship is created between you and your spouses.
-This relationship continues indefinitely.
-The marital relationship can only be terminated by: (1) a judgment of divorce based on the mutual agreement of the spouses; (2) a judgment of divorce based on a finding of marital fault; or (3) death of one of the spouses.
+When you get married in Mississippi, a legal relationship is created that continues indefinitely.
+This relationship can only be terminated by: (1) a no fault divorce; (2) a fault based divorce; or (3) death.

 - Defenses to Divorce;